 Best Industrial Floor Drill Press

-This Grizzly drill press is designed for industrial use, so if you are a light drill press user, then this model will not be suitable.
-It has a 1.5-horsepower motor and a table that swings left and right by 90 degrees.
+This Grizzly drill press is designed for industrial use, so it will tackle heavy-duty drilling tasks.
+It has a 1.5-horsepower motor and a table that can swing left and right by 90 degrees.

 What We Like